mhabte1/emergproject/Sprint1.md

 https://mhabte.atlassian.net/jira/software/projects/ESE/boards/34

-# Jul 28th Daily Scrum Meeting Report:
+# Jun 28th Daily Scrum Meeting Report:

 -What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?